Mad Dog Morgan: Shooting

 Producer Jeremy Thomas later remembered his experience making the film:

 Mora later wrote that he was "setting grotesque 19th-century human behaviour against an extraordinary landscape.
 I created Francis Bacon figures in a Sidney Nolan landscape, with stunts inspired by Jean Cocteau."
 The director says that Hopper was a handful during the making of the film, constantly imbibing drink and drugs.
-However he says the actor could be very professional, a skilful improviser and gave a performance which was "really extraordinary.
+He noted "every drug dealer and hippie in Australia gravitated to Dennis.
+They're almost parachuting in to meet Dennis Hopper. (laughs)" However he says the actor could be very professional, a skilful improviser and gave a performance which was "really extraordinary.
 I think he identified with the role."
 Mora recalled Hopper at the finish of the shoot:

+Reflecting on the violence in the movie, Mora said "Vietnam was still fresh in our minds at that point.
+We'd been used to seeing incredible violence being broadcast into our living rooms when they'd show footage from the war."
+It was the first in a string of movies where Jack Thompson supported an American star.

 Mora shot a scene where a young Ned Kelly looks at a waxwork of Morgan but decided not to use it.

 The making of Mad Dog Morgan was featured in Mark Hartley's 2008 documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!, in which Thomas, Mora and Hopper are interviewed.

+It was the last film for actor Bob McDarra who died ten days after finishing his scenes on the movie.